stanytz378/mia-khalfa/README.md

 ### Mia-Khalifa🍑 Beta 2.0.0
 ## Introduction

 Welcome to **champs md**, an open-source WhatsApp bot developed by StanyTz.
 This bot leverages the latest **Baileys** library to offer a simple yet powerful interface for automating interactions on WhatsApp.
-Whether you're looking to automate customer service, send notifications, or simply have some fun, Asta Md is the perfect starting point.
+Whether you're looking to automate customer service, send notifications, or simply have some fun, Mia Khakifa is the perfect starting point.

 ## Features